RavensbourneWebMedia/creativecollaboration/sessions/03/README.md

 **What is the most innovative brand you know of and why?**

-Spend 45 minutes researching your favourite brand and prepare a 5 minute presentation with questions for the group.
+Spend 45 minutes researching the most innovative brand you know and prepare a 5 minute presentation with questions for the group.

+**Some questions you might ask yourself is:**
 * What is their history?
 How did they come about?
 * How has the brand changed through time?
 * What renders the brand distinctive from others?